BareGamer/fpc2abc/README.md

 # fpctoabc
-Multiple utilities to automate the conversion of fpc libraries to PascalABC(.NET)
+Multiple utilities to automate the conversion of fpc libraries to PascalABC(.NET), written in PascalABC

+<h1>Features</h1>
 For now, the utility can only detect stdcall and cdecl and partially generate dynamic libraries and (in the future) wrapper PascalABC files. <br>
 In the future, this utility will be able to:
 - unwrap(at least some cases of) variant records  //<-initial purpose of the project actually